-DIVA Core 8.1 includes support for Amazon S3 AWS integration.
+DIVA Core 8.2 includes support for Amazon S3 AWS integration.
 Storage accounts allow a user to configure programmatic access to a user's AWS account.
-The configuration data in a DIVA Core storage account is exclusively used by DIVA Core's Datahubs to query S3 storage and transfer content to and from S3 buckets.
+The configuration data in a DIVA Core storage account is exclusively used by DIVA Core's Actors to query S3 storage and transfer content to and from S3 buckets.

-Upon creation of a storage account, DIVA Command will automatically create the set of DIVA Core resources needed to store DIVA Core managed objects in S3.
-The resources generated by DIVA Command are an Array, Disk, and Datahub-Disk connections.
+Upon creation of a storage account, the Configuration Utility will automatically create the set of DIVA Core resources needed to store DIVA Core managed Objects in S3.
+The resources generated by the Configuration Utility are an Array, Disk, and Actor-Disk connections.

-See the Installation and Configuration Guide for more information.
+See the DIVA Core Installation and Configuration Guide for more information.